lajohnston/eco/README.md

 ## Entities

-Entities are simply bags of components.
+Entities are simply a collection of components.
 Components can be added and removed at runtime allowing behaviour to be changed dynamically.

-    ecos.entities.add({
+    var entity = ecos.createEntity({
         isPlayer: { value: true },
         position: { x: 0, y: 0 },
         vector: { x: 0, y: 0] },
         friction: { value: -1 },
-        gravity: { value: -1 },
+        gravity: { value: -1 }
-        health: { value: 5 }
     });

+    // Add components
+    entity.add('foo', { bar: 'baz' });

+    // Remove components
+    entity.remove('gravity');
+    entity.has('gravity');      // false

+    // Access components
+    entity.get('health').amount = 100;

 ## Systems

-Systems provide the logic.
-Each system defines what components it's interested in and only listens for entities that contain all of these components.

-    var systems = ecos.systems('ingame');

-    systems.add(
-        'VectorMovement',           // the name of the system ['position', 'vector'],     // only listen for entities with both the 'position' and 'vector' components function (position, vector, entity) {
+Systems are where you define your game logic and behaviour.
+It's up to you how you want to write them, but Ecos provides efficient entity iterators to iterate through relevant entities that contain a certain combination of components.

+    // Create a iterator for all entities that have both a position and a vector component var moveableEntities = ecos.createIterator(['position', 'vector']);

+    ...

+    // In your update loop
+    moveableEntities.each(function (position, vector, entity) {
         /**
-             * This callback is called for each matching entity, each update cycle.
+         * This callback is called for each matching entity
-             * Each entity's 'position' and 'vector' components are injected in for you
+         * The components for each entity are injected in the order you specified when creating the iterator (position, vector)
-             * in the order you provided in the second argument */ position.x += vector.getVectorX();
+         * The entity itself is passed as the last argument */

+        // Update entity position based on its movement vector values position.x += vector.getVectorX();
         position.y += vector.getVectorY();
+    });

+    // or you can use a while loop moveableEntities.reset();
+    while (var entity = moveableEntities.next()) {

     }
-    );

-    // This calls each system in turn, in the order they were registered systems.update();

-You can group systems into named categories and update them independently:

-    var logicSystems  = ecos.systems('logic');
-    var renderSystems = ecos.systems('render');

-    logicSystems.update();
-    renderSystems.update();

-A system's callback can of course be a method in a plain JavaScript class.

-    var Counter = function () {
-        this.counter = 0;
-    }

-    Counter.prototype.update = function (foo) {
-        this.counter++;
-        foo.frameCount = this.counter;
-    }

-    var counter = new Counter();
-    ecos.systems('logic').add(
-        'Counter',      // the name of the system ['foo'],        // listen for foo components
-        counter.update  // the method to call for each matching entity );
+    // or just get the array of entities var entities = moveableEntities.toArray();